mehadiHasanDiner/module-10-Assignment-2-with-mongoose/README.md

 This application constitutes a backend system developed using Node.js, Express, and TypeScript.
 It employs Mongoose to facilitate interactions with MongoDB, CORS for enabling cross-origin resource sharing, and Zod for schema validation.
 Within this README document, you will find comprehensive instructions detailing the setup and local execution of this application.

-## Requirement that needs for this application
+## Requirements that need for this application

-Prior to starting, please ensure that you fulfill the following prerequisites:
+Before starting, please ensure that you fulfill the following prerequisites:

 - Node.js (v14 or higher)
 - npm (v6 or higher)